physar/ros2_pal_camera_node/README.md

 Add in this view an Image (for the topics ```/dreamvu/pal/get/left```, ```/dreamvu/pal/get/right```, ```/dreamvu/pal/get/depth``` or a PointCloud2 (for topic ```/dreamvu/pal/get/point_cloud```).

-*In later versions of this package a launch script with for rviz2 will be provided.
+*In later versions of this package a launch script with for rviz2 will be provided*.